tribixbite/awesome/README.md

 ## Python

+*   [confident-ai/deepeval](https://github.com/confident-ai/deepeval) - The Evaluation Framework for LLMs
+*   [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources and return AI ranked results which can be used to prompt Generative AI, enabling you to get answers based on your own data.
 *   [ZachNagengast/LAION-Dalle-Scraper](https://github.com/ZachNagengast/LAION-Dalle-Scraper) - Pipeline to scrape prompt + image url pairs from LAION `share-dalle-3` discord channel
 *   [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
 *   [Gozargah/Marzban](https://github.com/Gozargah/Marzban) - Unified GUI Censorship Resistant Solution Powered by Xray